Quantum Magnetism in Minerals: Introduction

 As can be seen from the few examples of classical ferro- and antiferromagnets listed above, until the end of the 20$^{\rm th}$ century neutron scattering had been applied only sporadically to study magnetic dynamics in natural minerals.
-The applications of neutron scattering to the Earth and mineral sciences in this period have been reviewed in a number of books and articles \cite{GhoseCoey88, Rinaldi02, Dove02}, but their focus was mainly on structural properties, phononic spectra, and magnetic phase transitions.
+The applications of neutron scattering to the Earth and mineral sciences in this period have been reviewed in a number of books and articles \cite{Rinaldi02, Dove02, GhoseCoey88}, but their focus was mainly on structural properties, phononic spectra, and magnetic phase transitions.
 A substantial body of literature also covers magnetic properties of minerals from the perspective of geophysics and geochemistry \cite{StaceyBanerjee74, OReilly84, GhoseCoey88, OReilly76, HuntMoskowitz95, DunlopOezdemir97, Harrison00}, with an emphasis on ferro- and ferrimagnetism at ambient or elevated temperatures and pressures that can occur in the Earth's crust.
 More recently, some of the iron-bearing compounds that occur as natural minerals also attracted attention of material scientists because of their intriguing magnetic properties that are promising for applications.
 To name a few examples, the polar magnet Fe$_2$Mo$_3$O$_8$ (kamiokite) has been discussed because of its field-driven multiferroic and pyroelectric properties \cite{WangPascut15, KurumajiIshiwata15, LiGao17}.
 As a result of its magnetic structure that represents an antiferromagnetic alignment of weakly ferrimagnetic layers \cite{McAlisterStrobel83}, it exhibits giant magnetoelectricity with a differential magnetoelectric coefficient approaching 10$^4$~ps/m \cite{WangPascut15}.
 Kurumaji \textit{et~al.} \cite{KurumajiTakahashi17} recently revealed an electric-field active magnon mode (electromagnon) in Fe$_2$Mo$_3$O$_8$ using terahertz spectroscopy and suggested possible spin configurations for these excitations.
-Later, linear magnetoelectric effect was also observed in $\alpha$-FeOOH (g\"othite), persisting above room temperature because of the high $T_{\rm N}\approx400$~K \cite{TerOganessian17}.
+Later, the linear magnetoelectric effect was also observed in $\alpha$-FeOOH (g\"othite), persisting above room temperature because of the high $T_{\rm N}\approx400$~K \cite{TerOganessian17}.
 Another mineral LiFePO$_4$ (triphylite) is an olivine-type compound that attracted considerable interest as a storage cathode material for rechargeable lithium batteries \cite{WangSun15}.
 From the point of view of magnetism, it is a collinear $S=2$ antiferromagnet with a N\'eel temperature of 52~K \cite{RousseCarvajal03, LiGarlea06}.
 It was recently suggested that Fe$^{2+}$ ions in this compound undergo a high-spin to low-spin transition at pressures of the order of 72~GPa, which is unprecedentedly high among Fe-bearing minerals \cite{ValdezEfthimiopoulos18}.
 About a year ago, high-pressure structural and magnetic properties were also reported for FeCO$_3$ (siderite) \cite{GolosovaKozlenko17}.
+This material serves as a model example of a 3D magnetic Ising system, in which the application of hydrostatic pressure leads to a rapid increase in the N\'eel temperature with an unusually large rate of 1.8~K/GPa, followed by a subsequent volume collapse and an associated spin-state crossover of the Fe$^{2+}$ ions to the low-spin ($S=0$) state at 40--50~GPa \cite{MattilaPylkkaenen07, ShiLuo08, LavinaDera10, CerantolaMcCammon15}.